sourcapital/json-rpc-cache-proxy/README.md

 # JSON-RPC Cache Proxy

-This project provides a caching proxy for JSON-RPC requests using Nginx and Lua.
+This project provides a high-performance caching proxy for JSON-RPC requests using Python and FastAPI.
 It's designed to reduce the load on blockchain RPC nodes by caching responses for a configurable amount of time.

 ## Features

 - Supports multiple blockchain RPC endpoints
 - Configurable cache duration for each endpoint
 - Detailed logging for easy debugging
+- Custom TTL cache implementation for efficient caching
+- FastAPI for high-performance asynchronous request handling
+- Easy to deploy and scale

 ## Prerequisites